 The underlying picture is of Jerusalem at sunset.
 In this, the final gate, the veil is thinnest.
 As we have journeyed through the seven gates to reach the summit, the veil opens to reveal the majesty of God’s realm.
 Once we rid ourselves of negative energy and learn to embrace the positive attributes of the gates in sequence, we literally draw closer to our God.
 In this final gate, when we shed our Earthly attachments, we’re more open to God’s Heavenly energy and feel His love for us.

-For questions about ordering prints of these paintings, please contact Ken at (firstname.lastname@example.org)
+For comments or questions about ordering these prints, please contact Ken at (firstname.lastname@example.org)